-- Planning and zoning reference information
+- · Planning and zoning reference information

 - Census and demographic data

 - Floodplain maps

-All local municipalities in Leelanau County administer their own planning and zoning regulations.
-To apply for site plan approval or a zoning permit contact the appropriate Township or Village.
-Leelanau County also provides a link to the communities' websites available here_under the Government tab.">here_under the Government tab.
+All local municipalities in Missaukee County administer their own planning and zoning regulations.
+However, only the City of Lake City and the City of McBain have zoning regulations in place.
+To apply for site plan approval or a zoning permit contact the appropriate City official.
+Missaukee County also provides information about each local community available here.